mhvwerts/MANBAMM-control/README.md

 conda install --file requirements.txt
 ```

 For GUI development, we use [`Remi`](https://github.com/rawpython/remi).
-This is a very lightweight, platform-independent library that uses a web-browser for the graphical interface (via HTML5/CSS/JavaScript) with the application that running as a web-server in Python.
+This is a very lightweight, platform-independent library that uses a web-browser for the graphical interface (via HTML5/CSS/JavaScript) with the actual application running as a web-server in Python.
 Very clever!
 No large framework to be installed.
 We make small extensions to this library (modified widgets, etc.), collected in `remi_extras.py`

 ## Equipment list